Alexandra Palace Theatre: 1922–1936

 The Palace was handed back to the trustees in 1922 and W. J. MacQueen-Pope was appointed general manager of the Palace.
 He decided to use most of the war reparation money to refurbish the theatre.
 The upper balcony was removed, a new staircase added to the remaining balcony, new moldings added to the ceiling to reduce echo, and a new foyer created.
 The work was completed in 1923 and the theatre reopened with a performance of the pantomime Cinderella.
 It was reported in The Era that the theatre was a 'comfortable, warm, modern playhouse capable of staging the biggest shows'.
 The under stage machinery that produced the effects necessary in Victorian melodrama was no longer used, but most is still preserved beneath the stage.

 After the reopening, the performances in the theatre included drama, opera musical theatre, and variety.
 The Alexandra Palace Operatic and Dramatic Society, set up by MacQueen-Pope, with their star Nancy McMillan, performed several Gilbert and Sullivan light operas and Edwardian musical comedies.

 In 1926 the theatre was leased by Archie Pitt, husband and manager of the singer Gracie Fields, who practiced and performed in the theatre.

 Audiences declined during this period and the last public performance in the theatre, before it reopened in 2018, was a concert by a Royal Artillery band in 1934.

 1935–1981: BBC and Open University

 In 1935 the east section of Alexandra Palace, including the theatre, was leased by the BBC to produce and broadcast the first public high-definition television shows.
 There were plans to develop the theatre as a third television studio, but after the Second World War these plans were abandoned.
 The theatre was instead used as a storage and rehearsal space by the BBC.
 After BBC productions moved to Lime Grove Studios in 1954, BBC News moved in and when they moved out in 1969, the Open University production team took over the lease, moving out in 1981.
+Part of the theatre space was leased by BBC Exhibitions, a division of BBC Enterprises, for the storage of large props from Doctor Who and other productions.
+A flying boat from "The Pirate Planet" and the last surviving original Yeti were kept there until the mid-1980s.